jalik/js-schema/README.md

 ## Checking nullable value

-The `null` value can be checked with the following options:
+The `null` value of a field can be checked with the following options:
 - `nullable: Boolean or Function`

 ```js